 High school students may gain state recognition for exceeding Ohio's graduation requirements through an Academic Honors Diploma.
 High-level coursework, college and career readiness tests and real-world experiences challenge students.
-Students interested in pursuing any of the honors diplomas in lieu of the Academic Honors Diploma must notify their counselor in writing of their intent prior to May 1st of their junior year.
+Students interested in pursuing any of the honors diplomas in lieu of the Academic Honors Diploma must notify their counselor in writing of their intent prior to your senior year.

 Students must meet all but one of the following criteria.
 Each of these criteria go beyond the standard requirements for a diploma for the classes of 2023 and beyond.
 Students must meet general graduation requirements and complete the requirements outlined below to qualify for honors diplomas.
 Students may replace one requirement of either 4, 5 or 6 (listed below) with a "Student Strength Demonstration."
-The previous requirements to earn an honors diploma are also available for students in the classes of 2023-2025.

 - 1. Math: 4th Math must be higher than Algebra 2 - 2.
-Science: 1 additional unit of Advanced Science (e.g. courses rigorous and beyond physical science and biology) - Social Studies: 1 additional unit of Social Studies - 4.
+Science: 1 additional unit of Advanced Science (e.g. courses rigorous and beyond physical science and biology) - 3.
+Social Studies: 1 additional unit of Social Studies - 4.
 World Language: 3 sequential units of 1 world language, or no less than 2 sequential units of 2 world languages - 5.
 GPA: At least 3.5 on a 4.0 scale - 6.
 ACT/SAT: ACT of at least 27 OR SAT of 1280 or higher - 7.
 Seal: Earn 2 additional diploma seals - 8.
 Experiential Learning: Field Experience, OhioMeansJob Seal, Portfolio, or Work-Based Learning